less-lab-uva/semLidarFuzz/tool/README.md

 Each mutation folder will contain a `/output/done/` folder that contains a set of

 To run the tool demo, use the following command.
 Building the Docker containers will take ~20 minutes, downloading and running Resource Collection will take ~10 more minutes, running the mutations will take ~10 more, and then the SUTs will take ~10 more.
 There will be progress announcements throughout.
+Note: This has been narrowly evaluated on Ubuntu 18.04 with NVIDIA CUDA 10.0 and cudnn 7.0 and nvidia-docker support.
 ```bash
 cd ./tool/
 ./tool_demo.sh